AydenTFoxx/ModLib/README.md

 1. Have your entry point class (the one with a `BepInPlugin` attribute) extend `ModLib.ModPlugin`.
 This will ensure your mod is registered as soon as it is loaded by BepInEx.
 Additionally, `ModPlugin` itself offers a general "interface" of virtual methods, which you can override to include your mod's content as well.
 2. Alternatively, you can register your mod directly by calling `Registry.RegisterMod`, including a reference to your entry point class, and optionally a reference to your REMIX option interface class and/or a logger instance for usage by your mod.
 If the last is not provided, ModLib creates a new one and assigns it to your mod during registering.

 Once registered, you can access your mod's data with `Registry.MyMod`.
-If for any reason you want to remove your mod from ModLib's registry, calling `Registry.RemoveMod()` will discard all saved data tied to your mod.
+If for any reason you want to remove your mod from ModLib's registry, calling `Registry.UnregisterMod()` will discard all saved data tied to your mod.
 However, you won't be able to use methods which require registry until you register your mod again.

 > ![WARN]
 > Registering a mod ties the calling *assembly* to the generated data.
 I.e. it is currently not supported to have more than one `BepInPlugin` registered per mod assembly.